-1 Install the left I/O daughterboard [1] and secure it using the two 'M2\3' screws [2] to the computer.
+1 Install the left I/O daughterboard [1] and secure it using the two 'M23' screws [2] to the computer.

-- 2 Connect the FPC to the system board [1] and secure it using a piece of insulation tape [2]. - 3 Connect the speaker cable to the left I/O daughterboard [3].
+- 2 Route the FPC cable through the wall bridge [1] and connect it to the system board [2]. - 3 Secure the FPC connection with an insulation tape [3] and connect the speaker cable [4] on the left I/O daughterboard.

 - 4 Install the:

 - a Battery bay

-- b PCle Heatsink fan assembly
+- b PCIe Heatsink fan assembly

 - c Bottom chassis cover

 - d Batteries

 - 5 Follow the procedure in After working inside your computer.